-Losing an erection is a normal thing to happen.
-It is not necessarily linked to your sex drive and you may or may not need to do anything about it.
+Losing an erection is normal.
+It’s not necessarily linked to your sex drive, and you may or may not need to do anything about it.

-Find out what could be causing you to lose erections and whether you could benefit from making changes or getting treatment.
+Find out what could be causing you to lose erections, and whether making lifestyle changes, or getting treatment, could help you.

 Why do men sometimes lose erections?